 Trust and Doubt These concepts are the main focus of the manga, and they go hand in hand with money, lies and deceit, which are used as tools to manipulate people in the game.
-The financial conditions of the game and the rules of the individual rounds do not promote cooperation due to the very real threat of backstabbing; lies and cunning are what net you advantages, and big sums are more than enough to warp any moral standards that a player may have – but what do you do when nobody keeps the promises they make and even lies are no longer reliable?
+The financial conditions of the game and the rules of the individual rounds do not promote cooperation due to the very real threat of backstabbing: Lies and cunning are what net you advantages, and big sums are more than enough to warp any moral standards that a player may have.
+But what do you do if nobody keeps the promises they make and even lies are no longer reliable?
 And what if you have to work as a group, but cannot trust your own team members?
 How can you get people to act the way you want in an environment full of doubt?
-Themes and questions like these are explored in each round and represented in individual players as seen in their profiles above, with Nao and Yokoya being direct opposites of each other – in personality, goals and methods.
+Themes and questions like these are explored in each round and represented in individual players as seen in their profiles above, with Nao and Yokoya being direct opposites of each other: in personality, goals and methods.

-Interestingly, neither trust nor doubt is portrayed as something inherently good or bad: Nao's "trust" upsets readers time and again in the beginning precisely because her naïveté is what lands her in trouble as others do not mind exploiting her benevolence, whereas constant doubt paralyzes you and prevents you from advancing in the game; eventually, risks must be taken, regardless how much you doubt others.
+Interestingly, neither trust nor doubt is portrayed as something inherently good or bad: Nao’s “trust” upsets readers time and again in the beginning precisely because her naïveté is what lands her in trouble as others have no qualms about exploiting her benevolence, whereas constant doubt paralyzes you and prevents you from advancing in the game; eventually, risks must be taken, regardless how much you doubt others.
 This is a lesson that Nao has to learn, and it is Akiyama who opens her eyes:

 People should be doubted.
 Many people misunderstand this concept.
 Doubting people is simply a part of trying to get to know them.
 “Trust.”
 That act is without a doubt a very noble one… But you know, what many people do that they call “trust” is actually giving up on trying to understand others.
 And that has nothing to do with “trust”, but is rather apathy.
 There are countless people out there who fail to realize that apathy is a far more devastating act than doubting others. […] Doubt them, question them, suspect them, and take a good, long look into their hearts.
 Humans are the kind of beings that can’t put their pain into words, after all.

 The Human Mind The Liar Game succeeds at revealing just how greedy, selfish and fragile humans are and forces them to show their true face under pressure.
-Akiyama's knowledge of psychology serves him well in the game because it is of such importance to be able to predict how others are going to react and to make them do what you want while planning ahead.
-The manga takes the time to explain several fallacies and techniques present in the rounds, and all of the games are in the end an interplay of psychological and intellectual factors.
+Akiyama’s knowledge of psychology serves him well in the game because it is of such importance to be able to predict how others are going to react, and to make them do what you want while planning ahead.
+The manga takes the time to explain several fallacies and techniques present in the rounds, and all of the games are an interplay of psychological and intellectual factors in the end.

 Crosses, Angels and Masks These are recurring symbols in the series, usually featured on volume and chapter covers and any material handed out by the LGT Office.
-Crosses are most dominantly worn by Nao and Akiyama in early illustrations; they carry the meaning of life, fertility, faith, immortality and unity, all of which represent Nao's ideals and indicate her potential.
-Angels with a seemingly mocking, perhaps even menacing grin are printed on Liar Game invitations; as they are commonly known as symbols of hope, goodness, purity, protection and comfort, this ties in with the sub-theme (most evident in the movie and its paradise setting) of lost innocence as people succumb to their greed.
-However, if you follow Nao's interpretation of the game wherein it is about conquering that very desire, rather than mockery, what these angels might be delivering is a challenge – the challenge to remain a good and honest person in the midst of the lies.
+Crosses are most dominantly worn by Nao and Akiyama in early illustrations; they carry the meaning of life, fertility, faith, immortality and unity, all of which represent Nao’s ideals and indicate her potential.
+Angels with a seemingly mocking, perhaps even menacing grin are printed on Liar Game invitations; as they are commonly known as symbols of hope, goodness, purity, protection and comfort, this ties in with the sub-theme of lost innocence as people succumb to their greed (most evident in the movie and its paradise setting).
+Following Nao’s interpretation, however, according to which the game is all about conquering that very desire, leads to a different reading: Rather than mockery, what these angels might be delivering is a challenge — the challenge to remain a good and honest person in the face of all the lies.
 Lastly, masks are worn to disguise, to protect or to entertain.
-The entire Liar Game tournament consists of anonymous hosts and sponsors, which is why they are such a big threat to the players, who only know of their financial wealth and can make assumptions of their power; legal help cannot be sought out and there is no name that could possibly be spilled to the public.
-And the players, too, wear a metaphorical mask as they participate in the game: True intentions are concealed so as to disguise self-serving offers as genuine interest in cooperation while poker faces must be maintained so as not to give yourself away.
+The entire Liar Game Tournament is in the hands of anonymous hosts and sponsors, which is why they are such a big threat to the players, who merely know of their financial wealth and can only make assumptions of their power; legal help cannot be sought out and there is no name that could possibly be exposed to the public.
+And the players, too, wear a metaphorical mask as they participate in the game: True intentions are concealed so as to disguise self-serving offers as genuine interest in cooperating, while poker faces must be maintained so as not to give yourself away.

-The Art The drawings in Liar Game are not spectacular, the characters look rather stiff in the beginning, and angles can look quite awkward.
-It does not take too many volumes for the art significantly improve though, and in spite of the flaws just mentioned, Shinobu Kaitani never fails to deliver the facial expressions that the situation asks for, be it in a crucial moment or in passing.
+The Art The drawings in Liar Game are not spectacular, the characters look rather stiff in the beginning, and anatomy and angles look quite awkward.
+It does not take too many volumes for the art to improve significantly though, and in spite of the flaws just mentioned, Shinobu Kaitani never fails to deliver the facial expressions that the situation asks for, be it in a crucial moment or in passing.
 One may think that some of them are exaggerated, bordering on caricature, but if you consider the nature of the Liar Game, those expressions are the perfect mirror of the ordeals the players are going through.
-On the other hand, there are just as many panels with subtle and faint expressions that leave an impact even if – or precisely because – you can't put them into words.
+On the other hand, there are just as many panels with subtle and faint expressions that leave an impact even if — or precisely because — you can’t put the sentiments behind them into words.

 The Bonds The story in this manga progresses in game rounds with short intervals in between.
-As such, it may be easy to make the assumption that character development and relationships are neglected, especially considering the amount of average players who are more or less interchangeable.
-While it is somewhat true in regards to background characters (though they are distinct in appearance), the opposite is the case as far as the key players are concerned: Interaction and growth are very subtle and occur throughout the rounds; the characters' thoughts aren't always spelled out, yet their facial expressions and body language hint at what might be going through their head.
-Closeness and trust are not (just) expressed in words – they are proved in decisions.
+As such, it is easy to assume that character development and relationships are neglected, especially considering the amount of average players who are more or less interchangeable.
+While it is somewhat true with regard to background characters (though they are distinct in appearance), the opposite is the case as far as key players are concerned: Interaction and growth are very subtle and occur throughout the rounds; the characters’ thoughts aren’t always spelled out, yet their facial expressions and body language hint at what might be going through their head.
+Closeness and trust are not (just) expressed in words — they are proved in decisions.

-There are individuals out there who marvel at Akiyama's genius, yet will not stop complaining about Nao, failing to realize that one cannot function without the other.
+There are individuals out there who marvel at Akiyama’s genius, yet will not stop complaining about Nao, failing to realize that one cannot function without the other.
 I believe the reason for that to be rooted in our undervaluation and lacking appreciation of emotional intelligence, the ability to perceive, understand, use and manage your emotions as well as those of others.
-If you consider the setting and the atmosphere in Liar Game and add geniuses such as Akiyama and Yokoya, the character you end up likening Nao to is Misa Amane from Death Note, who is also often wrongly thought of as a nuisance in the battle between Light Yagami and L, two outstandingly intelligent male characters.
-While Nao and Misa are vastly different from each other and the portrayal of female characters in Death Note leaves much to be desired, the one thing they do have in common is that they both operate on emotions (that is not to say that they lack intellectual intelligence); their personalities may be easy to understand, but the actions they take are unpredictable because they are not based on mere logic.
-Disregarding their impact just because they do not impress with intelligent strategies means underestimation and ignorance to what makes us human and how much it takes to be able to say something as admirable as "I'd rather be betrayed than suspect people", a line that sums up Nao's mentality within the game and towards life itself.
+If you consider the setting and the atmosphere in Liar Game and add geniuses such as Akiyama and Yokoya, the character you end up likening Nao to is Misa Amane from Death Note: another female character often wrongly thought of as a nuisance in the battle between two outstandingly intelligent male characters.
+While Nao and Misa are vastly different from each other and the portrayal of female characters in Death Note leaves much to be desired, the one thing they do have in common is that they both operate on emotions (that is not to say that they lack intellectual intelligence): Their personalities may be easy to understand, but the actions they take are unpredictable because they are not based on mere logic.
+Disregarding their impact just because they do not impress with intelligent strategies means underestimation and ignorance to what makes us human and how much it takes to be able to say something as admirable as “I’d rather be betrayed than suspect people”, a line that sums up Nao’s mentality within the game and towards life itself.